Charles Richard Stith

 Ambassador Stith is a graduate of Baker University, the Interdenominational Theological Center's Gammon Theological Seminary in Atlanta, and Harvard University Divinity School (Th.M).
 He is the founder and former National President of the Organization for a New Equality (ONE), which focuses on expanding economic opportunities for minorities and women.
 During his tenure at ONE, he helped negotiate and broker the first comprehensive community reinvestment agreement in the country.
 The agreement committed Boston financial institutions to $500 million in mortgage and commercial lending to low- and moderate-income and minority communities in Massachusetts.

 He later served on the CRA Regulatory Agency Working Group, chaired by then Comptroller of the Currency Eugene Ludwig.
 He was one of the architects of the regulations redefining the Community Reinvestment Act (CRA), which has resulted in nearly $2 trillion in credit and capital for low- and moderate-income communities and communities of color.

 Prior to heading ONE, he was the Senior Minister of the historic Union United Methodist Church in Boston.
 In 1983, while at Union Church Stith negotiated a minority hiring pact with the Boston Globe.
 It was the first such agreement between a major daily newspaper and outside organization.
 The five-year agreement included provisions for hiring, procurement, and a board appointment.
 He was an appointee of then Senate Minority Leader Tom Daschle to the U.S. Commission on International Religious Freedom.
 He has been an adjunct faculty member at Boston College and Harvard Divinity School.
 He has served on the National Advisory Boards of FannieMae and Fleet InCity Bank, the editorial board of WCVB-TV, and the boards of West Insurance, Inc. and the Wang Center for Performing Arts, among others.
 He is the recipient of honorary doctorates from the University of South Carolina, Elizabeth City University, Clark Atlanta University, and Baker University.

-In addition to his role as a civic, political, and business leader, he is an avid collector of African and African American art.
-He is also recognized as one of the world's foremost authorities on current political and economic trends in Africa.
+In addition to his work in civic, political, and business sectors, he collects African and African American art.
+He is a commentator on political and economic trends in Africa.